whgq/info-201-final-project/README.md

 - Google trends data regarding immigration topics from 2004 - present.
   - The topics analyzed are:
     - "cbp one"
+    - "immigration"
-    - "Mexico-United States Border"
+    - "asylum"
-    - "U.S. Customs and Border Protection"
-    - "Border"
+    - "border crisis"
-    - "Immigration"
+    - "illegal immigration"
   - Data is broken down by state, county, and city
-- Deporation data from deproationdata.org
+- Deporation data from deportationdata.org
   - We utilize the "Annual apprehensions with place of origin," and, "Removals (deportations)," datasets.
   - The removals dataset ranges from 2011 - 2019
   - The apprehensions dataset ranges from 1999 - 2021

+We have written several scripts to process this data in `scripts/`.

+- `conv_xlsx_csv.R`: converts excel-formatted data from deportationdata.org to compressed CSV format
+- `split_large_csv.R`: splits datasets from deportationdata.org into small chunks of less than 100K rows so that they can be uploaded to GitHub
+- `remove_large_files.R`: removes large datasets from deportationdata.org